 The starters did almost all of the scoring against Mississippi State, scoring 78 of the 80 total points.
 Is that ideal?
 No, but hey it’s one game and sometimes you just need your upperclassmen to pull you through in a tough game.
 However, Auburn is going to need to get some scoring out of the second unit, especially on the road.

-With Vandy coming to town on Wednesday, Auburn will get a nice chance to gain more momentum in conference play and try to work out some kinks on offense before getting into the meat of the conference season.
+With Vandy coming to town on Wednesday, Auburn will be one of the easiest college basketball picks today, and will get a nice chance to gain more momentum in conference play and try to work out some kinks on offense before getting into the meat of the conference season.